Psyonix: Foundation and VehicleMOD (2000–2003)

 Psyonix was founded by Dave Hagewood, a native of Charlotte, North Carolina.
 He had started programming in 1983, at the age of eight, when he modified the dialog for a text adventure game, lending him an advantage in this field at school.
 In 1995, he abandoned his computer science degree and dropped out of college to establish ArrowWeb, a web hosting company, and later WebSite Machines, which developed multimedia and Internet software.
 Hagewood heavily invested in the Internet industry and operated his companies out of Satellite Beach, Florida, but faced great competition.
 In his spare time, he occasionally modded video games, often with vehicles, but was under the impression that making games for a living was "an impossible dream".
 Still, in 2000, as the WebSite Machines team sought to transition to video game development, Hagewood established Psyonix with them.
-The company name was derived from his "fascination with the concept of intelligence and the innate powers of the human mind".
+The company name was derived from his interest in psionics and "fascination with the concept of intelligence and the innate powers of the human mind".

 Psyonix's first project was Proteus, a vehicular combat game.
 Unhappy with the game engine chosen for the undertaking, it was quickly abandoned for the company to shift to Unreal Engine.
 Its first Unreal Engine game was Vampire Hunter: The Dark Prophecy, an action game with first-person exploration and third-person melee.
 The game was announced in 2002 but soon became too large in scope for its intended budget.
 After the studio completed a demo and pitched it to potential publishers, it briefly experimented with adding vehicles to the 2002 game Unreal Tournament 2003, something Hagewood felt it had been lacking.
 After a few weeks of development, the team felt the project had potential and shelved Vampire Hunter in its favor.

 In December 2002, after several months of work, Mark Rein of Epic Games, the developer of Unreal Engine and Unreal Tournament 2003, called Hagewood to inquire about the status of Vampire Hunter.
 Hagewood informed him about the studio's more recent work, which it called VehicleMOD, and Rein asked to be shown a prototype at the Game Developers Conference in March 2003.
 Until then, Psyonix worked to include functioning prototypes for all vehicles and multiplayer support.
 Impressed with this demo, Epic Games sought further talks but wanted to see how quickly the project could progress.
 Psyonix worked through three weeks of crunch and enlisted independent modders to create three maps for VehicleMOD.
 Hagewood showcased the newer version at Epic Games' offices in North Carolina, and the company immediately signed Psyonix to develop this mod as a game mode for Unreal Tournament 2004, which became known as Onslaught.
 Hagewood believed that working with Epic Games remotely from Florida would impact the mode's quality, so he relocated Psyonix to Raleigh, North Carolina, later in 2003.
 Rein paid for the moving expenses.
 Around the same time, Hagewood abandoned his work in web hosting.